 After I left HMV, I worked at Armitage Venesta for nearly 3 years as part of the internal sales team that looked after Scotland, The North and The Channel Islands.
 My main job role was to work with Architects and Contractors from specification to order completion.

-I joined John Planck Ltd’s internal sales team in September 2015 as an administrator.
-Since joining the company I have enrolled in the GAI education course and in August 2016 I passed my Level 1 exam.
+I joined John Planck internal sales team in September 2015 as an administrator.
+Since joining the company I have enrolled in the GAI education course and have recently completed level 2, attaining my “Certificate in Architectural Hardware.

 I’ve been working at John Planck Ltd since September 2004 in the busy Sales department.
 My role has varied over the years from running and managing contracts to dealing with general day to day sales enquiries.